CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

    This can happen if you are not using a recent Eclipse version (i.e. _Neon_ or later)
  * Solution: Enable assertions in JUnit tests as described [here](http://stackoverflow.com/questions/2522897/eclipse-junit-ea-vm-option). <br>
-   Delete run configurations created when you ran tests earlier.
+   Delete run configurations which may have been created when you ran tests earlier.

 ## Dev Ops